sogaiu/tree-sitter-clojure/doc/dev-notes.md

   On a side note, some npm packages (projects) do [appear to contain symlinks](https://github.com/browserify/browserify/tree/master/test/symlink_dedupe/one), so it seems like having symlinks should be ok...

+  Perhaps more recent versions of yarn will work better.
+I didn't try the "modern" yarn, only something from the older 1.x series -- apparently it was 1.22.19.

 ## Misc Things To Be Incorporated Somewhere :)